Polyark Documentation

 Testnet guide

-Polyark is currently live on Ethereum Sepolia.
-Everything works exactly as it will on mainnet, but with fake tokens.
+Polyark is live on Ethereum Sepolia testnet.
+Everything works exactly as mainnet, with free tokens.

 FAQ